EtherInc Price Tops $0.0001 (ETI)

 - Crypto.com Chain (CRO) traded down 0.3% against the dollar and now trades at $0.0381 or 0.00000379 BTC.

-EtherInc was first traded on March 7th, 2018.
-EtherInc’s total supply is 991,701,036 coins and its circulating supply is 316,832,854 coins.
+EtherInc’s genesis date was March 7th, 2018.
+EtherInc’s total supply is 991,768,737 coins and its circulating supply is 316,900,555 coins.
 The Reddit community for EtherInc is /r/eincofficial and the currency’s Github account can be viewed here.
+EtherInc’s official Twitter account is @eIncHQ and its Facebook page is accessible here.
 EtherInc’s official website is einc.io.
-EtherInc’s official Twitter account is @eIncHQ and its Facebook page is accessible here.

 EtherInc Coin Trading

-EtherInc can be bought or sold on these cryptocurrency exchanges: STEX and Exrates.
-It is usually not presently possible to purchase alternative cryptocurrencies such as EtherInc directly using US dollars.
-Investors seeking to acquire EtherInc should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase EtherInc using one of the exchanges listed above.
+EtherInc can be bought or sold on the following cryptocurrency exchanges: STEX and Exrates.
+It is usually not currently possible to purchase alternative cryptocurrencies such as EtherInc directly using U.S. dollars.
+Investors seeking to trade EtherInc should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase EtherInc using one of the aforementioned exchanges.

 Receive News & Updates for EtherInc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EtherInc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.